3M7E1GAAKNQE31/2024_2025_5ISS_BOUKOUISS_BIGOT_BRUNETTO_HENRIET_JOBARD_GAS_SENSOR/README.md

 ## Integration of our gas sensor from AIME ##

+The detailed specifications of our gas sensor can be found in the datasheet.
+To integrate our gas sensor into the existing monitoring solution with LoRa and Node-RED, replacing the commercial MQ-3B sensor, we will need to follow a series of steps.

+Our sensor operates passively, with gas presence detected through changes in its resistance.
+The sensor will be powered and controlled via an Arduino Uno, and its data will be retrieved using the ADC (Analog-to-Digital Converter).

+### Transimpedance amplifier

+The first step in processing sensor data is using a transimpedance amplifier to shape the signal for detection by the Arduino's ADC.
+This stage includes three low-pass filters with the following cut-off frequencies and functions:

+Filter 1: 16Hz – designed to minimize noise from the sensor.
+Filter 2: 1.6Hz – aims to eliminate 50Hz noise.
+Filter 3: 1.6kHz – adjusts the signal for compatibility with the Arduino's ADC.
+This circuit was simulated in LTSpice to evaluate the performance of the filters and the transimpedance amplifier.

+The transimpedance amplifier is shown in the following image.

  <p div align="center">
  <img src="C:\Users\Samia\Desktop\Sensors\amplif.PNG" height="400">
  <br>
  <i>Data received on the application</i>
  <br>
  </p>

+ ### Digital potentiometer

+We use a digital potentiometer as a variable resistor, specifically the MCP41100.
+This component operates at 5V and is controlled by the Arduino through SPI using three pins: Clock, MOSI, and CS.

+The schematic for this component is shown in the following image.

+### Heating resistor controlled via PWM

+Our sensor is a "smart sensor," featuring a heating resistor (a polysilicon resistor) and a temperature sensor (an aluminum resistor).
+The heating resistor is controlled by the Arduino via PWM, which is facilitated by the following setup using an IRF540N transistor.

+### Sensor connections

+We have designed a symbol for our sensor in KiCad.
+The symbol is linked to the Package_TO_SOT_THT:TO-5-10 footprint, which is used for mounting our sensor.

+The schematic of the sensor connections is shown below.